For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Command-line method:

-# Using Google Custom Search API (requires API key)
+# Using Google Custom Search API (requires API key + cx Programmable Search Engine ID)

 curl "https://www.googleapis.com/customsearch/v1?q=SEARCH_TERM&cx=YOUR_CX&searchType=image&imgSize=large&key=YOUR_API_KEY"